fairandsmart/right-consent/_docs/07-context-anatomy.md

 excerpt: "Anatmoy of the Consent Context that will define content, look'n'feel and behaviour of the Consent Form"
 last_modified_at: 2020-12-21
 toc: true
+gallery:
+  - url: /assets/images/context-anatomy.png
+    image_path: /assets/images/context-anatomy.png
+    alt: "Context Anatomy"
+    title: "Context Anatomy"
 ---

 The Consent Context is the entry point of any consent collect process.
-It can define all aspects of the Consent Form.
+It can define all aspects of the Consent Form content, behaviour and look'n'feel.

+{% include gallery %}

 ## Content